chetanrana2702/Notes/DataStructure/Tree/Intro/1-Basics-Of-Trees.md

-The Tree Data Structure is a widely used hierarchical data structure in computer science, representing relationships between data elements in a parent-child manner.

----
+## Tree Data Structure

 ### Definition
-A tree is a non-linear data structure consisting of nodes connected by edges.
-It is often used to represent hierarchical relationships, such as filesystems, organizational charts, or parsing expressions.
+- A tree is a non-linear data structure consisting of nodes connected by edges.
+- It is often used to represent hierarchical relationships, such as filesystems, organizational charts, or parsing expressions.

----

 ### Basic Terminology
 1. <b>Node:</b> A fundamental part of a tree that contains data and possibly references to other nodes.